 If the space between the window frame and the wall is not sealed properly, water may infiltrate into the wall of the house.
 This is a problem that is of serious concern because if the leak isn’t noticed and resolved, the water can linger in the wall.

 Over time, the water can rot the wall from the inside out.
 Not only will the window need to be repaired or replaced, but the home’s wall itself will need to be repaired and the damage can be extensive.
 You may also have to deal with mold and mildew.

 Water intrusion can be difficult to detect in its earlier stages.
 Look for staining of the interior wall, especially in the areas by the bottom of the window sill.
 Feel for moisture in the same area immediately after a rainstorm.

 Whether due to operator error or normal wear and tear, window hardware can take a beating over time and may eventually break.

 If your windows have hardware like handles and locks, take the time to inspect them and be sure they are in good working order.

 While you are inspecting your windows’ hardware, it is a perfect time to open and close each window.
-Note if the window has difficulty opening or closing as this may be a sign that the hinge or hardware need maintenance.
+Note if the window has difficulty opening or closing as this may be a sign that the hinge or hardware needs maintenance.

-Tree branches, errant birds and rocks flung from lawn mowers all have the potential to crack window panes.
+Tree branches, errant birds, and rocks flung from lawnmowers all have the potential to crack window panes.
 Just like cracks in the windshield of your car, the crack in your window may start small and then expand over time as it is exposed to freezing and thawing.

 After thoroughly cleaning both the inside and outside of each window, inspect the windows for any signs of cracking and deal with problems right away.

-Catching damage early will save you time, money and headaches.
+Catching damage early will save you time, money, and headaches.
 Avoiding damage altogether by following a preventive maintenance routine is even better.
 Simply take care of your windows and your windows will take care of you.